ritikgarg7879/AstraRAG-QA-System/README.md

 2. Ask: "What is the leave policy?"
 3. System retrieves relevant sections
 4. AI generates an accurate answer
 5. Supporting document sources are shown

 ---

-## 📈 Future Improvements

-- Redis caching for faster repeated queries
-- Support for multiple document collections
-- Authentication and user management
-- OCR support for scanned PDFs
-- Feedback loop for answer improvement

----